MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/define-rollup-fields.md

 ### Different behavior from Associated grids

 Certain table  forms, such as Account or Contact, out-of-the-box, contain the associated grids.
 For example, an Account form includes Contacts, Cases, Opportunities and other grids.
-Some of the rows shown in the Account form grids are directly related to the account record; others, indirectly, through the relationships with other records.
+Some of the rows shown in the Account form grids are directly related to the account row; others, indirectly, through the relationships with other rows.
 In comparison, the rollup column aggregation uses only direct relationships explicitly defined in the rollup column definition.
 No other relationships are considered.
 To illustrate the difference in behavior, let’s look at the following example.

 1. The account A1 has a primary contact, P1.
 The case C1 is associated  with the account  A1 (C1.Customer column  =  A1) and the case C2 is associated with the contact P1 (C2.Customer column = P1).
-1. The **Cases** grid on the **Account** form for the A1 record, shows two cases, C1 and C2.
+1. The **Cases** grid on the **Account** form for the A1 row, shows two cases, C1 and C2.
 1. The rollup column on the account table, called Total Number of Cases, is used to count the cases associated with the account.
 1. In the account rollup column definition, we specify the cases that have the Customer relationship with the account.
 After aggregation, the Total Number of Cases is equal to 1 (case C1).
 The case C2 is not included in the total, as it is directly related to the contact, not to the account, and can’t be explicitly defined in the account rollup column definition.
 As a result, the total number of cases returned by rollup operation doesn’t match the number of cases shown in the **Cases** grid.